777arc/textbook/content/filters.rst

 Filter Design Tools
 *************************

-Like I mentioned, we typically use a filter designer tool in practice.
+In practice, most people will use a filter designer tool, or a function in code that designs the filter.
 There are plenty of different tools, but for students I recommend this easy-to-use web app by Peter Isza that will show you impulse and frequency response: http://t-filter.engineerjs.com.
 Using the default values, at the time of writing this at least, it's set up to design a low-pass filter with a passband from 0 to 400 Hz and stopband from 500 Hz and up.
 The sample rate is 2 kHz, so the max frequency we can "see" is 1 kHz.

 .. image:: ../_static/filter_designer1.PNG
    :scale: 70 %